-Discoveries by physicists, like quantum phenomena and the theory of the Big Bang, have literally transformed have literally transformed our view of the natural world.
+Discoveries by physicists, like quantum phenomena and the Big Bang Theory, have literally transformed our view of the natural world.
 Inventions like the transistor and the laser have fueled the modern technological revolution.
 We can look forward to even more exhilarating breakthroughs in the future - a future that holds exciting opportunities for the physics students of today.
-The American Institute of Physics hosts the Statistical Research Center, which provides important information about the employment of physics degree-holders.
+The American Institute of Physics (AIP) hosts the Statistical Research Center, which provides important information about the employment of physics degree-holders.
 Visit Who is Hiring Physics Bachelors? and Latest Employment Data for Physicists for more information.

 How Can You Tell if Physics or Engineering is for You?

 Are you the kind of person who is curious about how mechanical or electrical devices work?
 Are you good at mathematics or with computers?
 Are you eager to discover new concepts and see how they can be applied to real world problems?
 If so, there is a good chance that physics or engineering will challenge and excite you - and that one of our programs at UWL will be right for you.